chef-boneyard/delivery_self_guided_trial/README.md

         cat ~/delivery-cluster/.chef/delivery-cluster-data/aws-example.creds

 2. Click 'Organizations' in the left column
-3. Click the large orange box on right in header
+3. Click the large orange box on left in header
 4. Enter organization name (sandbox) and save

 ### Create users